-Freelance writing is an extraordinary profession.
-It takes diligence, concentration, dedication, and a commitment to others to do it well.
-Unlike creative writing, where the truth is something that can be bent and twisted to fit a plot, content writing has to be completely honest, and give the reader valuable information that can be used in everyday life.
+Freelance writing is an extraordinary profession that takes diligence, concentration, and dedication.
+Unlike creative writing, where the truth is something that can be bent and twisted to fit a plot, content writing has to be completely honest and give the reader valuable information that can be used in everyday life.

 This is a commitment that is, by far, harder to stay true to than just about any other form of writing.
 If you are ready to make that kind of commitment, here are 6 steps that you may want to keep in mind in order to stay true to a craft that will pay fantastic dividends to those who truly love to write for the public.

 Best Invoicing & Accounting Tools For Freelancers

 Compilation of free invoicing tools and services to handle your billing systems and invoices.
 Some of them are...
 Read more

 The first words that you lay down should come straight from the heart.
 Your emotional attachment to any particular topic should flow from you, staining the page with honest, unbiased, and completely original content.
 The truest form of self-expression always comes from the heart.

 Unfortunately, heartfelt expression is almost always the worst kind of writing.
 Unless you are writing poetry, your true voice always comes from the rewrites.
 Once you have laid it all on the line in content writing, walk away.

 The idea is to put distance between your heart and what you are really trying to tell your reader.
 Give it a day, and then come back to it fresh.
 Cut at least 20% or more of the sap during the rewrite.
 What you are left with will be a more concise form of what you were trying to convey.
 The rewrite is where your true voice lies.

 Marketers are looking for great content and the writers that provide it.
 This does not mean that the...
 Read more

 2. Editor, enemy, friend.